Cruising The Simplex: Hamiltonian Monte Carlo and the Dirichlet Distribution: The Dirichlet Distribution

+where $\alpha_{i} \in \mathbb{R}^{+}$ and $\Gamma$ is the usual gamma function.
 Because of its distinctive support, the Dirichlet distribution is particularly well-suited for modeling the allocation of conserved quantities such as probability.
 The distribution becomes invaluable when studying categorical problems: inference with histograms a pervasive example.